Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Effect on quality assurance}

-High time pressure caused by unrealistic deadlines leads to minimal quality assurance~\cite{verner2008factors}.
-The quality assurance effort was saved by using workarounds or compromises during implementation, reducing the effort spent on documentation, reallocating tasks to newly assigned developers, or reducing the quality of the final product~\cite{basten2011current}.
+\cite{baskerville2001internet} reported that time pressure lowers quality of the code during the initial product development and leading to rework and redesign during later product development.
+Similarly, high time pressure caused by unrealistic deadlines leads to minimal quality assurance~\cite{verner2008factors}.
+The quality assurance effort can be saved by using workarounds or compromises during implementation, by reducing the effort spent on documentation, by reallocating tasks to newly assigned developers, or by reducing the quality of the final product~\cite{basten2011current}.
+However, while the degree of time pressure seems to greatly reduce quality, \cite{hale2011evaluation} did not find an increased amount of defects on project with expedited schedules.